WilmeRWubS/OmbiChecker/README.md

 Movie Downloadability Checker
 Simple Python GUI to check if movies have been officially released on digital (VOD) or physical (DVD/Blu-ray) platforms using TMDb.

+Bash Variant for Automation
+A Bash version of the tool is also available, built for automation and integration with Ombi database.

 Features
 - Checks TMDb for each movie
 - Detects Digital or Physical releases only